Joe Hara: Biography

 During World War II, Hara served in the South Pacific as a radio operator on airplanes.
 He started his career as a door-to-door stocking salesman.
 Shortly after, he and his brother Sam Hara opened Hara's Linen and Children's Wear in Chicago.

 In 1951 Hara learned about a burgeoning product called Tupperware.
-He established his first distributorship, Par-T-Wise, with his cousin Jim Hara.
-Par-T-Wise quickly grew to become the largest Tupperware distributorship in the U.S with 35 managers and over 800 sales agents.
+He established his first distributorship, Par-T-Wise, with his cousin Jim Hara who ran a distributorship in Chicago.
+Par-T-Wise quickly grew to become the largest Tupperware distributorship in the U.S. with 35 managers and over 800 sales agents.

 In 1963, Hara divided his Midwest distributorship into 8 different territories and sold them off to move to Orlando with his family to join the Tupperware management team as Vice President of Sales.
-In Orlando, Hara forged strong relationships with Tupperware President Hamer Wilson and Chairman, Justin Dart.
+In Orlando, Hara forged strong relationships with Tupperware President Hamer Wilson and chairman, Justin Dart.

-In 1966, Hara was named as the President of Tupperware, U.S. and in 1970 he was promoted to President of Tupperware, International.
+In 1966, Hara was named as the President of Tupperware U.S. for the next three years and in 1970, he was promoted to President of Tupperware International.
 Under Hara's leadership, Tupperware experienced unprecedented growth worldwide.
-Hara was featured on CBS's 60 Minutes in 1976 alongside Morley Safer.
+Hara was featured on CBS's 60 Minutes in 1976 alongside Morley Safer.In 1985, Hara retired after 33 years as a top executive at Tupperware, and spent the next three decades serving on boards for several groups, including the Jewish Federation of Orlando, The Holocaust Memorial Resource and Education Center, Habitat for Humanity and the Brevard Music Festival.

 Hara was an early champion of women in the workplace.
 In 2016 he wrote the following remembrance of his tenure leading Tupperware.
 "In the past 70 years of my life I have had the enormous pleasure of witnessing the untapped reservoir of female intelligence.
 The truth is that women dominate intellectually.
 I have observed this in my economic life having been exposed to thousands of women who, being made aware there are no restrictions, no limit to what they are free to achieve, do incredible things."